Bira/octopus-carnival/_drafts/wir-mm-4e-nightmare.md

 attacks.
 Their mount trait is **Hell's Ride**, which grants 20 fire resistance to the rider.

-Nightmares fight in melee with their flame-wreathed **hooves**, which to a bit of physical damage and ongoing fire damage (save ends).
+Nightmares fight in melee with their flame-wreathed **hooves**, which do a bit of physical damage and ongoing fire damage (save ends).
 Their special attack is **Hooves of Hell** (recharge 5-6), in which they run the speed and leave a 10-foot tall wall of fire in their wake.
 The wall lasts for a turn and deals 10